mikecroft/mikecroft.github.io/_drafts/microprofile-1-year-on.md

 The technical side of the project is not the only side that has been putting in a lot of effort.
 Marketing specialists from all originally participating companies are coming together to discuss branding and a revamped logo for the project that can be truly community-driven.
 Tomitribe, who have generously provided hosting for the MicroProfile website over the past year, are putting a lot of effort into improving the site and helping to document the current projects.

-* Pace is increasing
-* More clarity on how to get things done
-* A sandbox approach vs proposal approach
-* A fresh new logo/branding
-* An expanded Website
-* A strong 2018!
-* Lots of conferences!
+Thanks to everything that's gone on before, we can see that the pace of development is increasing, there's more clarity on how to get things done, and [how someone new to the project can contribute](https://wiki.eclipse.org/MicroProfile).
+We've changed from a "[proposal approach](https://github.com/eclipse/microprofile-evolution-process)", which involved lots of discussion before work began, to a "[sandbox approach](https://wiki.eclipse.org/MicroProfile/FeatureInit)" which encourages people to get stuck in and write some code to demonstrate their proposal.

+As MicroProfile 1.1 is gearing up for release, the community is looking forward to a strong 2017 and a stronger 2018!